-This study attempts to assess the workload in science as dimension of psychological stress among senior secondary science students studying in different types of institutions..
-A sample of 631 students was randomly selected from the schools recoanized by different boards in Meerut province.
-They were administered Psycholoaical Stress Scale for Science Students (PSSSS) developed by the researcher himself.
+ABSTRACT This study attempts to assess theScience Teachers as dimension of psychological stress among senior secondary science students studying indifferent types of institutions.
+A sample of 631 students was randomly selected from the schools recognized by different boards in Meerut province.
+They were administered Psychological Stress Scale for Science Students (PSSSS) developed by the researcher himself.
 Mean, S.D., F-test and t-test were used to analyze the data.
-Results show that male and female, rural and urban science students did not differ significantly on psychological stress dimension workload in science.
-However significant difference was observed among the students of diiferent institutions.
-Highest psychological stress due to worload in science was found in the students of PS and lowest in the students of KV.
+Results show that male and female science students differedsignificantly on psychological stress dimension Science Teachers.
+Male science students were found to be more stressed than female science students.
+While no significant difference was observed between rural and urban science students on science teachers as psychological stress dimension.
+Further, Significant difference wasobserved among the students of diiferent types of institutions.
+Highest psychological stress due toScience Teacherswas found in the students of GAS and lowest in the students of KV.